jamesyh/chemistry/README.md

 Hypothesis 1 is essentially asking if a specific set of 5 players play better together than they normally do.
 Hypthesis 2 is asking if there are 5 players who play worse when they are on the court at the same time.

+# Results

+The following table shows 10 lineups that prove Hypothesis 1.
+For these 10 lineups when the 5 players are together the probability of them scoring is greater than when they are not playing together.
+The column count is the number of times the lineup shot the basketball.
+Total is the total shots that the team made during the season.
+Percent shows the percent the lineup made of all the shots.

+For the plot of the distribution I chose Boston's lineup consisting of Kevin Garnett, Paul Pierce, Rajon Rondo, Rasheed Wallace, and Ray Allen.
+These players play better together and have chemistry on the court.

 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/chemistry-index.png)
 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/boston-chemistry.png)

+The following table shows 10 lineups for what i've called anti-chemistry.
+Which is when the probility of the team scoring goes down when those 5 players are on the floor.

+For the plot of the distribution I chose Orlando's lineup of Dwight Howard, Jameer Nelson, Matt Barnes, Rashard Lewis, and Vince Carter.

 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/anti-chemistry-index.png)
 ![alt text](https://github.com/jamesyh/chemistry/blob/master/images/orlando-anti-chemistry.png)